How to make a starter

 *If you live in a hot country, or are trying to make a starter during warm summer months, check out these guidelines

 *I always use lidded glass bowls for my starters, they’re easier to use than jars; and glass rather than plastic.
+I use Weck 744 580ml tulip jars, minus the seals.
+See my shop page for suppliers.

-*I use small quantities to make starters as you really don’t need big quantities to make a starter; you will therefore also have little waste, but when you do need to discard, put the spare starter in a bowl and use it in recipes.
+*I use small quantities to make starters as you really do not need big quantities to make a starter; you will therefore also have little waste, but when you do need to discard, put the spare starter in a bowl and use it in recipes.
 Resist the temptation to keep it and end up with endless bowls of bits of starters.

 *Stir with clean stainless steel spoons and forks.